Pests & Disease In Your Home

 How do people become Infected?

-We describe the ways in which people become infected as “Mode of transmission”.
+We describe how people become infected as “Mode of transmission”.
 I’m sure you think this is common sense, and it is, but let’s delve deeper and glance at the types of transmission.

 Contact transmission is the most common form of transmission, divided into four categories.